reactome/reactome_neo4j_env/README.md

 make all VERSION=<version>
 make push VERSION=<version>
 ```
-This will make it so that there is a agr_neo4j_env container available via ECR (by default).
-If you would like to use this version feel free to specify the version in the agr_neo4j's Dockerfile.
-The agr_loader Dockerfile should specify a specific version when pushing code to develop.
-This way we will know exactly what is running in dev, staging and production environments.
+This will make it so that there is a graphdb_env container available via ECR (by default).
+If you would like to use this version feel free to specify the version in the add_data's Dockerfile or just use latest.

 In order to make changes and test them you might want to create a "develop" container.
 To do this you can use commands available in the Makefile: